-Voigtländer's solution (2008) is based upon changing the representation of trees, using the notion of continuations.
+Voigtländer's solution (2008) is based upon changing the representation of trees, using a generalised form of continuation.
 Recall that a continuation can be viewed as a function that is applied to the result of another computation.
 Using this idea, we can represent a value x as the function $\lambda c \rightarrow c x$ that takes a continuation c, and applies this function to x in order to produce the final result.
 This representation gives rise to the type $(a \rightarrow r) \rightarrow r$ of continuation computations of type a that return results of type r: